Appearance & Reality > The Lord Jesus Christ > Truly rich

 But God is the strength of my heart and my portion forever.

 In his fellowship with God, the psalmist became more settled in his heart and posture.
-He came to this recognition that what truly matters is having a deep and meaningful relationship with God.
+He came to recognise that what truly matters is having a deep and meaningful relationship with God – a relationship which abides forever.

 When God is primary in our life, we can view and respond appropriately to situations, people and things.